chronoscz/Fairtris/README.md

 If you don't know how to operate the game or want to learn more about it, please select the `HELP` option or press the <kbd>F1</kbd> button to minimize the game window and open the user manual in your web browser.

 The `QUIT` option is used to close the game and return to the desktop.
-You can safely close the game at any time using the <kbd>Alt+F4</kbd> shortcut — all important game data will be saved, so don't worry.
+You can safely close the game at any time also using the <kbd>Alt+F4</kbd> shortcut — all important game data will be saved, so don't worry.

 </br>